 Tinnitus-Sensation of ringing or other sound in the head, without an external cause of that sound.
+It is also called "phantom sound" because of its similarities to phantom pain.

 Telecoil - An induction coil that is included in many hearing aids.
 Its purpose is to receive the electromagnetic signals from a telephone or loop amplification system.